Alex Kroes

-Alexander "Alex" Kroes (born 1974) is a Dutch soccer executive and former entrepreneur.
-He is the titular Technical Director of AFC Ajax.
+Alexander "Alex" Kroes (Utrecht, 23 September 1974) is a Dutch football executive and entrepreneur.
+Since June 2026, he has served as Vice President of Austrian football club LASK.

-He was previously a director of AZ Alkmaar, a majority shareholder and director of Go Ahead Eagles and a co-founder of the Sports Entertainment Group agency.
+Previously, he held executive positions at AFC Ajax and AZ Alkmaar and was a majority shareholder and co-director of Go Ahead Eagles.
+From 2000 to 2018, he was co-founder and Managing Director of Sports Entertainment Group (SEG), an internationally operating sports and entertainment agency..

 Biography

 Kroes grew up in Weesp, playing as a youth player in all Ajax youth teams and playing in several national youth teams, but ultimately did not break through to the first team.

 After earning his master's degree in business economics from Vrije Universiteit Amsterdam, Kroes set up his own telemarketing company in 1994.
 In 2000, Kroes entered the player agent business with the agency Sports Entertainment Group (SEG), which grew into the largest football agency firm in the Netherlands and was among the top in the world with clients such as Robin van Persie and Memphis Depay.

 Go Ahead Eagles

 After Kroes sold SEG to a Dutch investment company in early 2018, he became a majority shareholder and co-director of Go Ahead Eagles in early 2019.
 In May 2021, Go Ahead promoted to the Eredivisie in the final round of play.

 In November 2021, the KNVB announced that Go Ahead Eagles was the financially healthiest club in the Netherlands.
 Within the Financial Rating System of the football association, Go Ahead scored the most points.
 On 16 May 2022, it was announced that Kroes intended to sell his share package to Kees Vierhouten - a shareholder since 2021 - and leave as owner of Go Ahead Eagles as of 1 July 2022.